electron/electron/docs/tutorial/debugging-main-process-vscode.md

   ]
 }
 ```
-**Note:** `args` should also have one parameter, either the path to the folder or `main.js` file of the Electron project you are using for testing.
+**Note:** the `args` array should also hold one value: the absolute path to either the folder or the `main.js` file of the Electron project you are using for testing.
 In this example, it should be your path to `electron-quick-start`.

 **Note:** `${workspaceFolder}` is the full path to Chromium's `src` directory